mpascucci/AST-image-processing/README.md

 ## Copyright and Licence

-Copyright 2019 The ASTapp Consortium (Université d'Évry, Fondation MSF)
+Copyright 2019 The ASTapp Consortium

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.